bixBeta/trex-ws19/README.md

 `cp /workdir/netId/trex-ws19/cutadapt.sh .` <br>

 2. Execute the script using the following command:<br>
-Type ` bash cutadapt.sh ` and hit return.
+Type ` bash cutadapt.sh ` and hit return. <br>

-3. The script is designed to process both samples at once.
-Once finished, the final outputs will be written to the `trimmed_fastqs` folder.
+3. The script is designed to process both samples sequentially.
+Once finished, the final outputs will be written to the `trimmed_fastqs` folder. <br>

+#### Run STAR alignment:

+1. Navigate to the `trimmed_fastqs` folder. <br>

+2. Copy the star alignment script from the git cloned folder to current directory using the following command:<br>
+` cp /workdir/netId/trex-ws19/star.sh .`

+3. To execute the star script use the following syntax:<br>
+` bash star.sh `